• Skip to primary navigation

 Add the dry ingredients to the egg mixture and mix until combined.
 The dough will be soft.

-A photo collage of the Italian Anise Cookies being shaped.
+A photo collage of how to shape Italian Breakfast cookies.

 Once it is combined, it’s time to shape your cookies.